Apocalypse Day Four:

 Some of the roads were unexpectedly intact.
 It was warm and dry, almost summer, so I was able to move about and find some supplies.
 But now, I was on foot.
 What would you do in my situation?

 I didn’t have a gun, but I had my old Army Knives, one being an old Marine 4-1/2 inch K-Bar and the other a 7 inch Canadian Army knife, gifts from my wife and brother respectively, that I had carried overseas in two different wars.

 I carried my green army bug-out bag from my last tour in Iraq.
-I wore my old Army ACU combat fatigues, although I had been technically retired from the Army for about seven years.
+I wore my old Army combat fatigues.
 I suppose that is your standard post-apocalyptic scenario, but the uniform gave me some legitimacy.

 I crossed into West Virginia on foot.
 I knew Wheeling from Running 10k’s there.
 Wheeling was a quaint city being re-imagined.
 Myriad bridges, fascinating buildings, quaint little shops.
 But it was like walking on an empty movie set.

 Wheeling was white stone and red bricks.
 The trees smelled richly of spring.

 I walked back around the empty city and up the mountain by the Main Street.
 I found myself walking in some nice suburban neighborhood where an access road ran above the four-lane collector road separated by a drainage ditch or creek of some sort.